GooglyBlox/comick-api-proxy/README.md

 # Comick API Proxy

-> **⚠️ ARCHIVED PROJECT ⚠️**
-> This project is no longer functional as **Comick.io has been shut down**.
-This repository is kept for archival purposes and code reference only.

 A Next.js application that acts as a generic forwarder for the Comick API.

 ## Getting Started